Preston Hollow Privacy Influenced by the Past

 The concrete walls in the Preston Hollow house were cast using custom-fabricated formwork that creates a corrugated appearance.
 “This technique, a staple of brutalist architecture from the 1960s and ‘70s, creates a play of shadows and pattern that changes throughout the day.
 Unlike the brutalist work from that era, however, the heavy walls here are countered by delicate steel columns, thin window frames, and the hovering cantilevered edges of the roof.
 The concrete is a grounding element that provides a contrast to the overall lightness of the spaces,” says Scott Specht, founder Specht Architects.

 Heavy cast-concrete walls extend from the interior of the house out into the landscape, breaking the “modern box” and creating courtyards that allow for a bright, nature-filled view from every room.
 This effect is complemented by the huge glass walls that define each space.
+Consider home window tinting as a way to preserve light while protecting the interior and furniture from the damaging effects of UV rays.

 An “Impluvium” or opening in the center of the roof is modeled on those found in traditional Roman houses.
 This design feature allows rainwater to reach the courtyard garden and water collection area below.
 The rainwater is then used for irrigation and other non-potable uses.